2. Development and Review

 (ii) Scheme Development Form 6 (SDF6).

-No further scrutiny will be necessary and the decision will be recorded in the PPC minutes.
+No further scrutiny will be necessary, and the decision will be recorded at the Quality & Standards Committee.

-2.8 Annual Monitoring of Taught Schemes (AMTS)1.
-The University is committed to the annual monitoring of all its taught schemes within the context set by the UK Quality Code This process is overseen by the Academic Board.
+2.10 Annual Monitoring of Taught Schemes (AMTS)1.
+The University is committed to the annual monitoring of all its taught schemes within the context set by the UK Quality Code.
+This process is overseen by the Quality and Standards Committee.

 2. The aim of the Annual Monitoring of Taught Schemes (AMTS) exercise is to provide a secure mechanism whereby the University is assured that schemes are meeting their aims, and to identify areas of good practice and disseminate this information in order to enhance the provision.